chuksdsilent/CrudAssignment/readme.md

 How to run the program
 1. install composer from https://getcomposer.org/
 2. Create a database(ice_and_fire) on xampp
-2. Open terminal navigate to the root folder of the project
+2. Open terminal and navigate to the root folder of the project
 3. Run Composer update
 4. Run php artisan serve
 5. Run php artisan migrate